dimitri-sky/AlCaFlask/README.md

 # Stock Prediction System

-A state-of-the-art stock prediction system that leverages deep learning (LSTM) to predict the stock prices of various companies for the upcoming 3 days.
+An LSTM stock prediction system that leverages deep learning (LSTM) to predict the stock prices of various companies for the upcoming 3 days.
 The system is implemented using TensorFlow and Flask, and it fetches real-time data from Yahoo Finance.

 ## Table of Contents